home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Give your Device Access project a name and click **Next**.
     ![Screenshot of naming a project](/images/integrations/nest/project_name.png)

 1. Next you will be asked for an *OAuth client ID*.
-It is a good idea to go create that now.
-Open a new tab to the [Google API Console](https://console.developers.google.com/apis/credentials).
+It is a good idea to go create that now following instructions in the next section in a new browser tab.

+{% enddetails %}

+{% details "Configure OAuth Client ID [Cloud Console]" %}

+1. Open a new tab to the [Google API Console](https://console.developers.google.com/apis/credentials).

 1. If this is your first time here, you likely need to create a new Google API project.
 Click **Create Project** then **New Project**.
 Note: This is a different type of project from the Device Access project you are also creating.